LasseWolter/honours-project-21-22/Research/research_review.md

 ---
 ### Quantitative Laughter Detection, Measurement, and Classification—A Critical Survey (2016)
 _source: https://ieeexplore-ieee-org.ezproxy.is.ed.ac.uk/stamp/stamp.jsp?tp=&arnumber=7403873_
+- _[GS-Ranked 6th "laughter detection"]_

+> laughter as a multimodal social and emotion expression behaviour
+_(taken from conclusion)_

+> but unfortunately, a comprehensive theory of laughter has
+> not yet been developed.
+_(taken from conclusion)_

+> The purpose of this survey is to bring together the different
+> results obtained in different fields, to both present all the possible
+> methods to quantify laughter and try to draw a comprehensive
+> physiological model of this complex human behavior.
+> _(taken from introduction)_

 > The best performances—from 70% to 90% correct
 > classification rate—have been obtained using Mel-frequency
 > cepstral coefficients and perceptual linear prediction over stan-